CT-State-Middlesex-Kootsookos/computers-101/glossary.md

 case
   A case is the box that all the parts of the computer are kept in.

+cursor
+  A cursor is a graphical indication of where input is to be delivered.
+One kind of cursor is the mouse cursor.
+This is where the mouse or other pointing device is currently pointing.
+Another kind of cursor is the text cursor.
+This is where keys typed on a keyboard will be put.

 cybersecurity
   Cybersecurity is what you do on a computer to implement [security](#term-security).

+desktop
+  The desktop is the start screen on most computers.
+On tablets and phones, this is sometimes called the home screen.

 display
   See [screen](#term-screen).